yoosofan/prezentprogramo/docs/examples/positions.rst

 Any field starting with ``data-`` will be converted to a ``data-`` attribute on the impress.js step.
-There is no filtering done, so if new attributes are supported by impress.js, they should just work from Hovercraft! as well.
+There is no filtering done, so if new attributes are supported by impress.js, they should just work from Bildumilo! as well.

 The ones impress.js currently uses are::